joe7575/techage_modpack/signs_bot/README.md

     pause <sec>               - wait one or more seconds move_up                   - move up (maximum 2 times) move_down                 - move down
+    fall_down                 - fall into a hole/chasm (up to 10 blocks)
     take_item <num> <slot>    - take one or more items from a box add_item <num> <slot>     - put one or more items in a box add_fuel <num> <slot>     - for furnaces or similar